rodpolako/Chess-PGN-Trainer/README.md

 The value of the tag has to be 1 in order to activate.
 Any other value or omission of the tag entirely will be ignored.

 You can use any combination of the above tags.
-Just insert the desired tag in the first puzzle.
+Just insert the desired tag(s) at the top of the PGN.

 ## Known limitations
 * The PGN parser ignores variations in a PGN file.
 Attempting to use a PGN with these will not work and will only play the "main-line".
 If you want to work a line that has variations, break out each variation into its own entry in the PGN.